awsdocs/amazon-rekognition-developer-guide/doc_source/API_ListFaces.md

 # ListFaces<a name="API_ListFaces"></a>

 Returns metadata for faces in the specified collection\.
 This metadata includes information such as the bounding box coordinates, the confidence \(that the bounding box contains a face\), and face ID\.
-For an example, see [Listing Faces in a Collection](list-faces-in-collection-procedure.md)\.
+For an example, see [Listing faces in a collection](list-faces-in-collection-procedure.md)\.

 This operation requires permissions to perform the `rekognition:ListFaces` action\.